-Programme Structure4
+Programme Structure1

-Year 1 - FHEQ Level 7 You will study all core and compulsory modules.
+Year 1 - FHEQ Level 7

+You will study all core and compulsory modules.
+You will select one elective from Group A, and one elective from Group B.

-Code Module Title Core/ Compulsory Group Term Credits CIVE70119 Transport Infrastructure and its Context Core Autumn 5 CIVE70107 Analytical Methods Compulsory Autumn 5 CIVE70015 Traffic Engineering Compulsory Autumn 5 CIVE70118 Transport Economics and Demand Compulsory Autumn 5 CIVE70120 Transport Planning and Policy Compulsory Autumn 5 CIVE70115 Safety, Security and Human Factors Compulsory Autumn 5 CIVE700117 Sustainable Transport Compulsory Spring 5 CIVE70113 Rail and Mass Transit Systems Compulsory Spring 5 CIVE70108 Freight Transport and Logistics Compulsory Spring 5 CIVE70106 Air Transportation Compulsory Spring 5 CIVE70110 Intelligent and Autonomous Transport Compulsory Spring 5 CIVE70109 Group Design Project - Transport Core Spring- Summer 5 CIVE70114 Research Project - Transport Core Spring- Summer 30 Credit Total 90
+Code Module Title Core/ Compulsory Gro up Term Credits CIVE70119 Transport Infrastructure and its Context Core Autumn 5 CIVE70116 Statistical Modelling Compulsory Autumn 5 CIVE70015 Traffic Engineering Compulsory Autumn 5 CIVE70111 Machine Learning Compulsory Autumn 5 CIVE70118 Transport Economics and Demand Compulsory Autumn 5 CIVE70120 Transport Planning and Policy Elective Α Autumn 5 CIVE70115 Safety, Security and Human Factors Elective Α Autumn 5 CIVE70117 Sustainable Transport Compulsory Spring 5 CIVE70113 Rail and Mass Transit Systems Compulsory Spring 5 CIVE70122 Data Engineering Compulsory Spring 5 CIVE70108 Freight Transport and Logistics Compulsory Spring 5 CIVE70106 Air Transportation Elective В Spring 5 CIVE70110 Intelligent and Autonomous Transport Elective В Spring 5 CIVE70109 Group Design Project - Transport Core Spring- Summer 5 CIVE70114 Research Project - Transport Core Spring- Summer 30 Credit Total 90

-4 Core modules are those which serve a fundamental role within the curriculum, and for which achievement of the credits for that module is essential for the achievement of the target award.
+1 Core modules are those which serve a fundamental role within the curriculum, and for which achievement of the credits for that module is essential for the achievement of the target award.
 Core modules must therefore be taken and passed in order to achieve that named award.
 Compulsory modules are those which are designated as necessary to be taken as part of the programme syllabus.
 Compulsory modules can be compensated.
 Elective modules are those which are in the same subject area as the field of study and are offered to students in order to offer an element of choice in the curriculum and from which students are able to select.
 Elective modules can be compensated.